vatesfr/xen-orchestra/doc/administration/README.md

 ### Link to XO-web

 On XOA, you shouldn't have to change this.
-On manual install, you need to link files served by XO-server for XO-web.
+On a manual install, you need to link files served by XO-server for XO-web.
 That's the mount section.
 In this example, "xo-web" folder is in the same folder than "xo-server":

 ```yaml
   mounts: